preset/website/content/docs/actions/install-dependencies.md

 - **Parameter**: `bool`
 - **Default**: `true`

 Whether or not to perform the installation without asking for user confirmation.
 If omitted, confirmation will be asked.
+If the given parameter is false, confirmation **will** be asked.

 ---